guanqcamole/docker-orcaslicer/README.md

 # QPrints

-QPrints is a Docker-based 3D printing solution integrating OrcaSlicer, OctoPrint, and OctoEverywhere for browser-based slicing and semi-remote printer management.
+QPrints is a Docker-based 3D printing solution integrating OrcaSlicer, OctoPrint, and OctoEverywhere for browser-based slicing and remote printer management.
 It supports the Lulzbot Mini 2 with webcam monitoring via a Raspberry Pi.

 ## Setup Instructions